 Make it a long weekend

-You can take a long weekend getaway with a short Caribbean cruise departing from southeastern US ports, or to Baja Mexico departing from the West Coast.
+You can take a romantic long weekend getaway from the US in 2025 with a variety of short Caribbean cruises departing from southeastern ports, or to Baja Mexico departing from the West Coast.

 You may also like: Pros and Cons of Taking a Short Cruise (2-5 Days)